 The reason that this works is that both sides know the same key, k, and since the IV is sent along with the ciphertext, they both know the same IV.
-Thus, they are able to reconstruct the same seed, and thus the same random stream, r.
-Recall that a number XORed with itself is 0, and that a number XORed with 0 is itself.
-Thus, when we first generate the ciphertext, we do: And when we decrypt the ciphertext, we do:
+As a result, they are able to reconstruct the same seed and the same random stream, r.
+Additionally, observe that a number XORed with itself is 0, and that a number XORed with 0 is itself.
+Thus, when we first generate the ciphertext, we do: